aksommerville/egg-202405/etc/doc/metadata-resource.md

 | homepage    | URL of game's promotional website. |
 | restriction | Freeform text advising of legal restrictions.
 "Must be 18" or "Do not distribute in Germany"...? |
 | country     | "Made in USA" or wherever, if you feel like bragging about it. |

+## freedom

+This is a short identifier for machine consumption, as a summary of the game's license terms.
+Must be one of these values:

+- `restricted`: Assume that a license is required to play the game, and not allowed to redistribute or modify at all.
+- `limited`: Redistribution is allowed in some cases, but please review the license first.
+- `intact`: OK to redistribute but only if not modified at all.
+- `free`: Public domain or close to.
+Users may copy and modify the game without limit.

+I expect this to be helpful if there's ever a big collection of Egg games from disparate authors, and I want to automatedly copy everything I'm allowed to, into some public distribution.

+If omitted, assume "limited", ie don't assume anything without reviewing the formal license.

 ## Genre